-The Director of OMB will determine high-priority programs annually based on improper payment reporting in agencies' annual Performance and Accountability Report (PAR) or Agency Financial Report (AFR).
-OMB will classify a program as high-priority if the program meets the following criteria.
+OMB guidance specifies how it will determine the high-priority programs, as required under Section 2(a)(i) of the Executive Order 13520.9 The Director of OMB will determine high-priority programs annually based on improper payment reporting in agencies' annual Performance and Accountability Reports (PAR) or Agency Financial Reports (AFR).10 The Director of OMB will classify a program as high-priority if the program meets the following criteria.11

-- 1. It is susceptible to significant improper payments, as defined by legislation and OMB implementing guidance and either: - Measured and reported errors above the threshold determined by OMB and contributed to the majority of improper payments in the most recent reporting year; or - Has not reported an improper payment dollar amount in the most recent reporting year but has, in the past, reported errors above the threshold determined by OMB and not received relief from OMB from measuring and reporting; or - Has not yet reported an overall program improper payment dollar amount, but the aggregate of the measured program's component errors are above the threshold. - For those programs with error amounts close to the threshold, but with error rates below 2 percent of program outlays, agencies may work with OMB to determine whether the program can be exempt from fulfilling certain requirements of the Executive Order.
+- 1. It is susceptible to significant improper payments, as defined by legislation and OMB implementing guidance and - measured and reported errors above the threshold determined by OMB, and contributed to the majority of improper payments in the most recent reporting year; or - has not reported an improper payment dollar amount in the most recent reporting year, but has in the past reported errors above the threshold determined by OMB and not received relief from OMB from measuring and reporting; or - has not yet reported an overall program improper payment dollar amount, but the aggregate of the measured program's component errors are above the threshold.